CS222-UIUC/team-70-project/README.md

 ```
 py -m pip install spacy
 ```

+### SQLite:

+Django has built-in support for SQLite by default

 ## Configuring Node.js Tools in the frontend (separate from .venv)
 * --save-dev flag means that it is a development dependency only